philanc/slua/README.md

 # slua

-A static build of Lua 5.3, with a few extension libraries.
+A static build of Lua 5.3 for Linux, with a few extension libraries.

 Additional libraries are *pre-loaded*.
 They must be require()'d before use (see lua/src/linit.c)